docarray/docarray/docs/data_types/tensor/tensor.md

 assert isinstance(doc.tensor, NdArray)  # True
 ```
-Here you see that the `doc.tensor` is an `NdArray`.
+Here you see that the `doc.tensor` is an `NdArray`:

 ```python
 assert isinstance(doc.tensor, np.ndarray)  # True as well
 ```

-But since it inherits from `np.ndarray` you can also use it as a normal numpy array.
-The same holds for pytorch and `TorchTensor`.
+But since it inherits from `np.ndarray`, you can also use it as a normal NumPy array.
+The same holds for PyTorch and `TorchTensor`.

 ## Type coercion with different tensor types